 The NEC Society, a nonprofit organization dedicated to reducing the incidence of necrotizing enterocolitis, was founded in 2014.
-In just three years, the organization has engaged talented and dedicated clinicians, investigators, impacted families and a strong board of directors.
+Over the last few years, the organization has engaged talented and dedicated clinicians, investigators, impacted families and a strong board of directors.

 As the NEC Society continues to grow, we’d like to introduce our directors to our wider community.
 The individuals within this organization care deeply about our shared mission and are driven to improve outcomes for our most fragile of infants.

 We are grateful for the time each of our directors dedicate to the NEC Society!

 Angelique is a technology transaction attorney at a technology company in the California Bay Area.
 She completed both her undergraduate degree in Legal Studies and law degree at UC Berkeley.
 She has a personal relationship to childhood illness, as she has witnessed family and dear friends cope with chronic and fatal childhood disease, including necrotizing enterocolitis.

 Jennifer Canvasser founded the NEC Society after losing her son Micah to the disease in 2012.
 Jennifer’s expertise includes children’s environmental health, nonprofit leadership, community organizing and advocacy.
 She completed her undergraduate studies at UCLA and earned her Master’s in Social Work from the University of Southern California with a focus on community organizing.

 Gary Hunt, Esq.